-LOS ANGELES PHILHARMONIC ASSOCIATION Fact Sheet
+LOS ANGELES PHILHARMONIC

+Fact Sheet

 Founded by William Andrews Clark, Jr., a 42-year-old amateur musician, lawyer, and art patron, the Los Angeles Philharmonic performed its first concert on Friday, October 24, 1919, in Trinity Auditorium with its first Music Director, Walter Henry Rothwell.
-The Philharmonic's premiere audience heard Dvorák's New World Symphony, Liszt's Les Préludes, the Overture to Weber's Oberon, and Chabrier's España.
+The Philharmonic's premiere audience heard Dvořák's New World Symphony, Liszt's Les Préludes, the Overture to Weber's Oberon, and Chabrier's España.

 The Philharmonic gave concerts in Philharmonic Auditorium from 1920 through the end of the 1963/64 season.
 In 1964, the orchestra moved to the Dorothy Chandler Pavilion of the Los Angeles Music Center, which was its winter home until their final performances there in May 2003.
-The orchestra moved to its new home, the 2,265-seat Walt Disney Concert Hall when it opened in October 2003 for the Inaugural season in 2003/2004.
+The orchestra moved to its new home, the 2,265-seat Walt Disney Concert Hall, when it opened in October 2003.